KSP-KOS/KOS/doc/source/structures/misc/note.rst

         string.
 If it is a number, then it is the frequency in Hertz.
         If it is a string, then it's using the letter notation :ref:`described here <skid_letter_frequency>`.
-    ``keyDownLength``
-        **Mandatory**: Specifies how long the "synthesizer key" is being held down for for this note.
-Note that the value here gets multiplied by the voice's ``:TEMPO`` to decide the actual duration in seconds when it gets played.
     ``duration``
-        **Optional**: If present, it means the actual duration of the note is longer than keyDownLength, and should include some additional time after the key is released (to give the note time to fade in its Release portion of the :ref:`ADSR envelope <skid_envelope>`.)
-        If *duration* is not present, then the note cuts off instantly at the end of keyDownLength.
-If *duration* is present, then it must be at least greater than or equal to *keyDownLength*, or else *keyDownLength* will be shortened to match the duration.
+        **Mandatory**: The total amount of time the note takes up before the next note can begin, *including* the small gap between the end of its keyDownLength and the start of the next note.
         Note that the value here gets multiplied by the voice's ``:TEMPO`` to decide the actual duration in seconds when it gets played.
+    ``keyDownLength``
+        **Optional**: The amount of time the note takes up before the "synthesizer key" is released.
+In terms of the :ref:`ADSR Envelope <skid_envelope>`, this is the portion of the note's time taken up by the Attack, Decay, and Sustain part of the note, but not including the Release part of the note.
+In order to hear the note fade away during its Release portion, the keyDownLength must be shorter than the Duration, or else there's no gap of time to fit the release in before the next note starts.
+        By default, if you leave the KeyDownLength off, you get a default KeyDownLength of 90% of the Duration, leaving 10% of the Duration left to hear the "Release" time before the next note starts.
+        If you wish to force the notes to immediately blend from one to the next with no audible gaps between them, then for each note you need to specify a keyDownLength that is equal to the Duration.
+        Note that the value here gets
+        multiplied by the voice's ``:TEMPO`` to decide the actual duration in seconds when it gets played.
     ``volume``
         **Optional**: If present, then the note can be given a different volume than the default for the voice it's being played on, to